Yoctol/bottender/docs/channel-messenger-routing.md

 - `messenger.policyEnforcement` - triggers the action when receiving Messenger `policy_enforcement` events.
 - `messenger.postback` - triggers the action when receiving Messenger `postback` events.
 - `messenger.preCheckout` - triggers the action when receiving Messenger `pre_checkout` events.
+- `messenger.reaction.react` - triggers the action when receiving Messenger `reaction` events with action `react`.
+- `messenger.reaction.unreact` - triggers the action when receiving Messenger `reaction` events with action `unreact`.
+- `messenger.reaction` - triggers the action when receiving Messenger `reaction` events.
 - `messenger.read` - triggers the action when receiving Messenger `read` events.
 - `messenger.referral` - triggers the action when receiving Messenger `referral` events.
 - `messenger.standby` - triggers the action when receiving Messenger `standby` events.